Ermir86/Ermir86/README.md

   <br>

 <div align="center">
-🔭 I’m currently working on Improving my C/C++ skills
+🔭 I’m currently working on improving my skills in C/C++ and Python

-🌱 I’m currently learning C/C++ and Python
+🌱 2022-24 Student in "Advanced software developer embedded systems"

-❓ Ask me about anything related to Embedded and related technologies
+❓ Ask me about anything about embedded and related technologies

 ⚡ Fun fact: I use tabs over spaces
 </div>